sebika/sebika/README.md

 ### Hi there, I'm Sebastian - aka sebika 👋

-## I'm a Student, Gamer, Memer and upcoming Artist is guess 😆
+## I'm a Student, Gamer, Memer and upcoming Artist I guess 😆

 - 🔭 I’m currently working on figuring out what I like 😛
 - 🌱 I’m currently learning everything 🤣